aayushmnit/Pytorch101/README.md

 # Pytorch101
-Exploration to learn from pytorch documentation and courses available online
+Exploration to explore pytorch from official documentation and courses available online